Save time and money

 How to enroll in graduate courses once accepted

-- Meet with SCAI 4+1 Advisor to develop graduate plan of study (iPOS).
+- Meet with SCAI Accelerated Advisor to develop graduate plan of study (iPOS).
 Students should plan to finish their graduate program within a year and a half of completing their Bachelor’s degree.

-- Students may work with their 4+1 Advisor to convert to an MCS ONLINE or any of our graduate concentrations if interested before moving to their graduate year.
+- Students may work with their accelerated advisor to convert to an MCS ONLINE or any of our graduate concentrations if interested before moving to their graduate year.

 Steps after admission